ctrucza/ctrucza.github.io/_drafts/roslyn-baby-steps-setup.markdown

 categories:
 ---

-To start playing with Roslyn, you will need Visual Studio 2013 or 2015 Preview, and you will have to install the Roslyn Nuget package.

-In the package manager console:
+To start playing with Roslyn, you will need Visual Studio 2013 or 2015 Preview, and you will have to install the Roslyn Nuget package from the package manager console:

 `Install-Package Microsoft.CodeAnalysis -Pre`